Forethought-Technologies/solve-android/README.md

 To handoff from Forethought to another helpdesk / provider, implement the following:

 1. Make sure the `Activity/Fragment` implements the ForethoughtListener interface, and override it's methods.
+The methods do have default implementations so they are optional.
    ```java
    // Java
    public class MainActivity extends AppCompatActivity implements ForethoughtListener {